Growth Mindset Lesson Plans (PDF) for Middle School and High School in 2022

 How do I teach a Growth Mindset to students?

 Great question!
-There’s no one way – different things will work for different peeps.
+There’s no one way – different things will work for different students.

 For some of us, the idea of a growth mindset represents a huge paradigm shift in the way we teach.

-(By the way, this student survey is included in the growth mindset lesson plans here.)
+(By the way, this Growth Mindset for Students survey (PDF) is included in the growth mindset unit plan here.)

 Sometimes, you might have to give examples of different scenarios so students can figure out which answer to circle.

-- If you think how smart you are is a core fact about you and it definitely can’t change, then circle “strongly agree”
+- Some people believe that “how smart you are is a core fact about you and it definitely can’t change.”
+Those people would circle “strongly agree”

 - If you kind’ve think that, “Yeah, I guess how smart you are is part of you and it doesn’t really change,” then circle “agree”

-- If you think, “No, you can change your intelligence and how smart you are, but only a little bit,” then circle “disagree”
+- Some people might believe that “No, you can change your intelligence and how smart you are, but only a little bit.”
+Those students would circle “disagree.”

-- If you think, “This is absolutely wrong.
+- Finally, if you think, “This is absolutely wrong.
 How smart you are isn’t a part of you.
 It can change a lot,” then circle “strongly agree”

 TEACHER TIP: As you go through the questions, there’s a screenshot of the handout to help visual learners.